 - Safety - Improved safety through downtown core due to less congestion and reduced traffic near schools and businesses.
 Separated pathways will enhance bike and pedestrian mobility.

-- Congestion relief - Motorists using Yelm Avenue and First Street will benefit from improved traffic mobility.
+- Congestion relief - Divers using Yelm Avenue and First Street will benefit from improved traffic mobility.

 What is the project timeline?

 - 2004 - WSDOT began updating the environmental assessment and preliminary design prepared in 2000 for the City of Yelm; a property owners forum was conducted; and a cost-risk assessment was completed.